syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.NETCORE/template.md

 # Templates

-The Mention has been provided with several options to customize each list item, display item and waiting popup.
-It uses the Essential JS 2 [Template engine](../../common/template-engine) to compile and render the elements properly.
+The Mention has been provided with several options to customize each suggestion list item, display item, and data loading indication.

 ## Item template

 The content of each list item in Mention can be customized using [itemTemplate](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_ItemTemplate) property.

+In the following sample, each list item is split into two columns to display relevant data using `itemTemplate`.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}